 Well known for their line of brass and silver receiver lever-actions in all calibers, it would be a shame if you missed out on their hard-use series of lever guns, the All Weather.

-Retaining the famously slick and fast Henry action and pairing it up with a matte hard chrome plating on all metal surfaces and a synthetic coating over the wooden stock and forearm, this is the Henry you can drag to hell and back and not feel any remorse.
+Retaining the famously slick and fast Henry action and pairing it up with a matte hard chrome plating on all metal surfaces and a synthetic coating over the wooden stock and forearm, this Henry is solidly built.

 Don’t misunderstand; for all their good looks and flash, the other Henry rifles are seriously reliable and dependable rifles, but the thought of marring those beautiful finishes brings tears to the eyes of most (to say nothing of how conspicuously visible they are to the eyes of animals and humans)!